top of page

 Alloy steel bolts are made from a high strength steel alloy and are further heat treated.
 Alloy steel bolts are typically not plated, resulting in a dull black finish.
 Alloy steel bolts are extremely strong but very brittle.

-Grade 5 and Grade 8.8
+Grade 5 & 8.8

 Grade 5 and Grade 8.8 alloy steel are medium carbon alloy steel that is heat treated to increase hardness.
 Grade 5 hex cap screws have three (3) evenly spaced hash marks on the head.
 Grade 8.8 hex cap screw have '8.8' marked on the head.